cs411-alawini/fa23-cs411-team009-ERROR/doc/ProjectProposal.md

 ## REALNESS

+The data utilized in this project originates from the "Crime in Los Angeles Data from 2020 to Present" dataset, accessible on the Kaggle platform.
+This dataset contains information such as timestamps and geographical coordinates of the incident, crime classifications, as well as crime and modus operandi (MO) codes.
+Notably, this dataset is an authentic representation of real-world crime data, sourced directly from the Los Angeles Police Department.
+However, the dataset's documentation acknowledges the potential presence of inaccuracies.
+This is attributed to the data's origin, which involves the manual transcription of reports initially documented on paper.
+The website also includes a functionality that enables users to report crimes, with the data being incorporated into the database only after it undergoes a validation process by the police department.
+Moreover, we are also using additional datasets to provide more information on our website.
+These include geographical data, as well as crime codes and modus operandi codes, obtained from external sources.

 ## FUNCTIONALITY
 Our application consists of a comprehensive and extensive set of features built for user safety, reliability, and intuitive flow.
 1.	**User Interface for Crime Stats.**